robinkraft/web-mapping/lecture3/lecture3.md

 Using the Property Land Use Tax lot Output (PLUTO) data table entitled `mnmappluto` in the CartoDB data library, along with the associated [data dictionary](http://www1.nyc.gov/assets/planning/download/pdf/data-maps/open-data/pluto_datadictionary.pdf), answer the following questions:

   1. How many tax lots are there in Manhattan?
-How much area do these lots cover?
+How much area do these lots cover (sq. km.)?
   2. Show the growth of the city.
 Post a map that colors the tax properties by the year they were built in roughly 20 year increments (from 1900 through the present).
 	* Include a hover popup that shows the year built.
 	* Choose a color ramp with plenty of contrast - there's a lot of detail that gets lost if the colors are too similar.